Do You Actually Need a Wedding Planner?

 What a wedding planner actually does

-A good planner keeps everything moving in the background so nothing stalls or slips.
+A good planner keeps everything moving in the background so nothing slows down.

 They’re building timelines, coordinating vendors, answering questions, and stepping in when something needs to be handled quickly.
-They keep track of what has been decided, what still needs attention, and how each piece connects to the next.
+They keep track of what’s been decided, what still needs attention, and how each piece connects to the next.

-For larger weddings or situations with a lot of moving parts, that kind of oversight can make sense.
+For larger weddings or ones with a lot of moving parts, that kind of oversight makes sense.

 At the end of the day, you’re still the one choosing what you like, how the budget is used, and what actually matters.
-You’re still the one noticing when something feels off and deciding whether to move forward or change direction.
+It’s still your job to notice when something feels off and decide whether to move forward or change direction.

 What most couples actually need